 I love when two people talk and, somehow, both are better because of it.
 I love when a person struggles to decipher between the nonsense that goes on in their head.
 But more, I love when a discussion is mutual and somewhere, somehow, two people come to an understanding together.
 They come to a conclusion or a realization and, together, they create a moment and Eureka!

 They’ve got it.

 It has been my experience that conversations like this are more helpful and impactful than being told what to do (or how).
-It is when we come to our own levels of understanding that we reach a new level of awareness.
-And this is what constitutes our best personal changes.
+It is when we come to our own level of understanding that we reach a new level of awareness.
+This is what constitutes our best personal changes.